ipverse/as-ip-blocks/MIGRATION.md

 ## Migration steps

-1. If only consuming raw TXT files: just update the download URL, no code changes needed
+1. If only consuming plaintext files: just update the download URL, no code changes needed
 2. Update repository URLs in your code from `ipverse/asn-ip` to `ipverse/as-ip-blocks`
 3. If parsing JSON: handle the `metadata` nested object and `subnets` → `prefixes` rename